 Which brings us back to the present …

-It would be nice to see the Canadian economy pick up, and maybe after some elections we might see some renewed confidence.
-We can hope, but in the meantime that’s what caught my eye over the last month.
 The full edition will be available soon on the Eagle website.
-Hope this was useful and I’ll be back with the June 2014 industry news in just about a month’s time.
+Hope this was useful and I’ll be back with the July 2015 industry news in just about a month’s time… until then, walk fast and smile!